awslabs/aws-icons-for-plantuml/scripts/README.md

 ### Release 19.0-2024.06.07

 This release switched to using `plantuml-mit-1.2024.6.jar` which had no noticeable changes.
 Experimental `upgrade.py` that will replace renamed categories and icons in .puml files based on release notes **Breaking Changes** since Release 13.0.
 Default is read-only mode (`python upgrade.py file.puml`) but supports `--overwrite` and filename wildcards (`python upgrade.py --overwrite "*.puml"`).
-This upgrade script was used to update `examples` directory from `v18.0` to `v19.0`.
+This upgrade script was used to update `examples` directory from `v18.0` to `v19.0` and tested via `pytest test_upgrade.py`.

 ### Release 18.0-2024.02.06